Pump Ed 101

 Download ( 547 K Acrobat Document)

 Why is AC power the standard in the US?
 What is the difference between single phase and three phase sine waves?
 Why does a voltmeter read 115V, 230V, or 460V when the actual voltage is quite a bit higher?
 How does a transformer work?
 What is the difference between Wye & Delta versions?
 Do resistive and inductive circuits behave differently?
 What is power factor and what does it have to do with reactance?
 How can capacitive reactance be used to correct the problems caused by inductive reactance?
 This short course is designed for the pump professional who wants to gain a basic understanding of AC power and its application to electric motors.
+See my June through September 2010 Pumps & Systems magazine articles for additional reading.

 Download ( 397K Acrobat Document)